abdulllkhan/rock-paper-scissors-server/README.md

 While mysql is running, type in `CREATE DATABASE IF NOT EXISTS stone;` to create the database.

-If connection fails, check that your mysql password is set to 'mysql'
+If connection fails, check that your mysql password is set to 'mysql' .

-### If you would like to use a Docker image:
-Open Docker and make sure the engine is running.
-`docker pull mysql:8`

-`docker run --name=mysql-container -e MYSQL_ROOT_PASSWORD=mysql -d mysql:8`

-`docker exec -it mysql-container mysql -uroot -p`

-While mysql is running, type in 1CREATE DATABASE IF NOT EXISTS stone;` to create the database.

-When you have finished running the project, stop and remove the mysql container (can be done in the docker GUI too):
-`docker stop mysql-container`

-`docker rm mysql-container`